carlosefr/DisKnobUI/README.md

 ![waveforms](https://raw.github.com/carlosefr/DisKnobUI/master/waveforms.png)

-If we choose one of the motor's terminals as a reference point (and connect it to ground), we can use a voltage parator (OpAmp) for each of the remaining three terminals to output HIGH if its voltage is above the reference (ground) level, or LOW if it is below.
+If we choose one of the motor's terminals as a reference point (and connect it to ground), we can use a voltage comparator (OpAmp) for each of the remaining three terminals to output HIGH if its voltage is above the reference (ground) level, or LOW if it is below.

 ![circuit](https://raw.github.com/carlosefr/DisKnobUI/master/circuit.png)